Laugharne/solana_token_extensions/README.md

    - Allows defining interest rates for token accounts, which is useful for decentralized finance (_DeFi_) applications like lending or savings.
    - Tokens can earn interest over time according to a predefined configuration.

-1. **Transfer Fee Extension** (`TransferFeeConfig`):
-   - Allows defining fees for each token transfer.
-These fees can be collected by the designated "_fee collector_".
-   - Commonly used for applications like stablecoins or other tokens that require management fees.

 3. **Transferable or Non-Transferable Extension**:
    - Enables setting whether a token is transferable or non-transferable.
    - For example, some governance or reward tokens may be set as non-transferable.